-The construction of the People's Palace was part of Nicolae Ceaușescu's plan to rebuild Bucharest, named Project Bucharest.
+Building the Palace of the Parliament (People's Palace) was part of Nicolae Ceaușescu's plan to reconstruct Bucharest, named Project Bucharest.
 He developed it after the terrible earthquake in 1977, and it was intended to be a replica of Pyongyang, the capital of North Korea.
 Ceaușescu visited China and North Korea in 1971, and he was very impressed by the cult of personality surrounding Mao Zedong and Kim Il-Sung.
-When the construction of the Palace of the Parliament started, between 20,000 and 100,000 people were appointed to the project, thousands of which have died, with some specialists estimating the numbers as high as 3,000.
+In constructing the Palace of the Parliament, between 20,000 and 100,000 people were appointed to the project.
+However, thousands of them have died, with some specialists estimating the numbers being as high as 3,000.
 The building was designed by a team of 700 architects, under the direction of chief architect Anca Petrescu.

 Palace of the Parliament

-At the time it was built, the Palace was meant to symbolize the triumph of communism in Romania while being an emblematic home of the Ceausescu family – this is why all the rooms are oversized and hyper-ornate.
+As a socialist country in Eastern Europe, at the time the Palace was built, it was meant to symbolize the triumph of communism in Romania while being an emblematic home of the Ceausescu family – this is why all the rooms are oversized and hyper-ornate.
 In fact, its opulence and ostentatious décor make it the most expensive administrative building in the world, with an estimated value of over three billion euro.
-The events of December 1989, culminating with the overthrow of the communist regime, changed the destination of the People's House, from a palace fit for a dictator-president into the seat of democratic government.
+The events of December 1989, culminating with the overthrow of the communist regime, changed the purpose of the People's House, from a palace fit for a dictator-president into the seat of democratic government.

-Today, the Palace of the Parliament is an administrative building that hosts the Parliament of Romania, with its Chamber of Deputies, the Palace of the Chamber of Deputies, and the Romanian Senate.
-The impressive building also houses the National Museum of Contemporary Art since 2004.
+Today, the Palace of the Parliament in Bucharest is an administrative building that hosts the Parliament of Romania, with its Chamber of Deputies, the Palace of the Chamber of Deputies, and the Romanian Senate.
+The impressive building also houses one of the most important art museums in Bucharest, the National Museum of Contemporary Art since 2004.

 The Palace of the Parliament is also used for vibrant light shows during the iMapp competition or during the days of the city.